zahidalidev/CS-Material/Next.js.md

 - if true will use the 308 status code which instructs clients/search engines to cache the redirect forever, if false will use the 307 status code which is temporary and is not cached.
 - A permanent redirect is applicable when you are reorganizing the routes in the application.

+# Prisma Limitations
+- Prisma currently only supports models that have at least one unique field or combination of fields.
+- When using Prisma, the database connections are handled on an engine-level.
+This means they're not exposed to the developer and it's not possible to manually access them.
+- Prisma Migrate does not currently support the MongoDB connector.
+- Prisma Migrate generates SQL files that are specific to your provider.
+This means that you cannot use the same migration files for PostgreSQL in production and SQLite in development, because the syntax in the migrations will be incompatible.
+- In a development environment, Prisma Migrate sometimes prompts you to reset the database.
+Resetting drops and recreates the database, which results in data loss.
+- Prisma detects when you run CLI commands in non-interactive environments, such as Docker, from Node scripts or in bash shells.
+When this happens a warning displays "migrate dev command is not supported".
+To ensure the Docker environment picks up the command, run the image in interactive mode so that it reacts to the migrate dev command.